mff-uk/sparqless/docs/docker.md

 mounted folder if you start the container again with a different SPARQL endpoint!
 This will result in the old model being used for the new SPARQL endpoint, which is no good.
+If you are not mounting a volume in the `/app/data` folder, you should never reuse the same container for multiple SPARQL endpoints.